mnavasloro/legal-llms/Notes.md

 - attach to instance: tmux a -t <instance>
 - close tmux window: ctrl+b then d

+### 26.06.25
+- clarify which additional models we want to test -> how much additional disk space is required (disk currently full)

 ### 28.05.25

 - Model selection -> try different sizes of models?
 Impact on performance (runtime, results)?
+Which models to choose -> research different models
 - Evaluation -> needs rework
 - Decision section does not cover last sentence which is annotated as an event!